MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/container_networking.md

 **This is preliminary content and subject to change.**

 Windows containers function similarly to virtual machines in regards to networking.
-Each container has a virtual network adapter, which is connected to a virtual switch, over which inbound and outbound traffic is forwarded.
+Each container has a virtual network adapter which is connected to a virtual switch over which inbound and outbound traffic is forwarded.
 In order to enforce isolation between containers on the same host, a network compartment is created for each Windows Server and Hyper-V Container into which the network adapter for the container is installed.
-Windows Server containers use a Host vNIC to attached to the virtual switch while Hyper-V Containers use a Synthetic VM NIC (not exposed to the Utility VM) to attach to the virtual switch.
+Windows Server containers use a Host vNIC to attach to the virtual switch while Hyper-V Containers use a Synthetic VM NIC (not exposed to the Utility VM) to attach to the virtual switch.

 Windows containers support four different networking modes.
 They are: